What Is Findom? A Friendly Guide to Financial Domination

 - Being in charge: Controlling someone’s money can feel super powerful.
 Some are treated like queens or even goddesses.

-Being creative: Many enjoy building their online image.
+- Using their imagination: Many enjoy building their online image.
 They post bold tweets or send voice notes that show who’s boss.

 What’s cool is how findom flips the usual money rules.
 We grow up hearing we should save and protect money.
 In findom, people do the opposite—they give it away without asking for anything back.
 That’s bold.
 It’s like saying, “I don’t care what people expect—I’ll do what I want.”